Founded by Dr. Elaine Ingham in 1996, Soil Foodweb Inc is dedicated to changing the way the world grows food and how humans treat the Earth's soils.

-We use the natural balances of microbes to select for desired plants, and against un-desired plants.
+We use the natural balances of microbes to encourage the growth of desired plants, and to discourage undesired plants.
 Weeds become less and less of a problem as the proper balances are attained.

 With healthy sets of soil life, roots of plants go deeper into the soil, more water infiltrates and is stored in the soil as soil structure is built.
 Compaction disappears, and organic matter in the soil begins once again to hold its maximum amount of water.

-Making certain that plants are never stressed for nutrients, water or sunlight means foods will contain the maximum concentrations of nutrients, vitamins and minerals, leading to healthier animals and healthier humans at less cost than we pay for poor nutrient quality food today.
+Making certain that plants are never stressed for nutrients, water or sunlight means that foods will contain the maximum concentrations of nutrients, vitamins and minerals.
+This leads to healthier animals and healthier humans at a lesser cost than we pay for poor nutrient quality food today.